xluciadh/bio-volumentations/docs/source/examples.rst

 The :class:`value` target can hold any other data whose value does not change during the transformation process.
 This can be for example image-level information such as a classification label for the whole image.

-The corresponding targets (which form a single data sample) are fed to the transformation pipeline as keyword arguments of a call to the :class:`Compose` object.
+The associated targets (which form a single data sample) are fed to the transformation pipeline as keyword arguments of a call to the :class:`Compose` object.
 Consequently, they can be extracted from the outputted dictionary using the same keys.
 The default key values are :class:`'image'`, :class:`'mask'`, :class:`'float_mask'`, :class:`'keypoints'`, :class:`'bboxes'`, and :class:`'value'`.

+Prior to applying any user-defined transformation, the :class:`mask` and :class:`float_mask` targets are type-casted to integer and floating-point datatypes, respectively.

+Importantly, there must always be an :class:`image`-type target in the sample.

 You cannot define your own target types; that would require re-implementing all existing transforms.